Geffers/Geffers.github.io/index.md

 but both of these take up resources.
 It is very easy to start in Terminal Mode, enable the Desktop and VNC, do what you need to do then shut down those services again.

-I recently had a Pi 1 (Original Chinese examle), it runs headless and offers various server functions, trying to get Xsane to offer scanning over the network needed a Desktop to simplify setup.
+I recently had a Pi 1 (Original Chinese example), it runs headless and offers various server functions, trying to get Xsane to offer scanning over the network needed a Desktop to simplify setup.
 I Pi 1 running a desktop, perfectly adequate for what I needed then shut down Desktop GUI and the VNC server.